 Make your strategic goal to be the very best resource for your product or service.
-Aim to be the one that others turn to when they need guidance or want to purchase what you and possibly others sell.
+Aim to be the one that others turn to when they need guidance or want to purchase what you, and possibly others, sell.
 Become your brand.
 Be recognised as your brand.
 Doing so, will increase the value of your business in many ways.
 Decide upon a name, an icon, an image, a catchphrase for what you do.
 Stick to it and promote it at every opportunity.
-Let the world know you are your brand.
+Let the world know that you are your brand.

 Don’t be afraid of competition in your area of operation.
 If there are many operators in your market look to find a niche that will put you ahead of the rest.
-If there are lots of players in the field then you product or service must be needed.
+If there are lots of players in the field then your product or service must be needed.
 Look for differences in how you can be better than them.
 Ask yourself “what is my unique selling potential?”
 If you don’t know, find out.